cybertec-postgresql/pgwatch-charts/helm/pgwatch/README.md

 - Prometheus
   - Use an existing Prometheus as Sink (enables Sink-Connect on Port 9188)
   - Create a new Prometheus-Instance in the same namespace
+- Grafana
+  - Deploy Grafana with the dashboards for PostgreSQL as a sink

+## Limitation
+Please note that the Grafana dashboard was developed for use with PostgreSQL as a sink.
+If you decide to use Prometheus as a sink, you will need to build your own dashboards and configure Prometheus as a data source in Grafana yourself.
+If you want to use your own systems behind Prometheus, you can use Yaml to easily prevent Grafana from being deployed.